ENG1-Group-2/ENG1-Group-2.github.io---archive/docs/one/weekly_updates.md

 # Aut/7 - The first week

 This week was all about team building as it was the first time, we had been together as a group.
-We met up outside of the designated practical to setup Git and Github collectively and setup over repos under an organisation.
+We met up outside the designated practical to setup Git and Github collectively and setup over repos under an organisation.